integreat-io/integreat-transformers/README.md

 parsing a date (when coming from a service), and to modify the date itself (before formatting or after parsing):

+- `path`: A path to a point in the data from where to pick the date value.
+When no path is given, the data in the pipeline is used as is.
+Default is no path
 - `format`: [A Luxon format](https://moment.github.io/luxon/#/parsing?id=table-of-tokens)
   to use for parsing (from service) and formatting (to service), or the string `'iso'` as a shortcut to a full ISO8601 date and time format